ZhaoJK/pycyto/01_create_env.md

  	+ run **conda activate pycyto**, if you start from **Anaconda Prompt (anaconda3)**
  	+ run **jupyter lab**, waiting for commands open your default explorer like Chrome, then load jupyterlab.
  	+ Strat working ...
+6. Alternative step: env transfer
+	+ create packages list with "conda list --explicit > spec-list.txt", which will create a txt file named with spec-list in your current working directory
+	+ in new PC, run "conda create --name new_env --file spec-list.txt"